doc4d/4d-web-studio/docs/webforms/rendering.md

 At runtime, webforms are generated and interpreted by a built-in renderer engine.

-Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using REST Requests.
+Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html).

 The following diagram describes how data flows to and from the studio:

 ![workflow-diagram](img/workflow.png)

-4D developers configure their environment by enabling access to the web studio:
 * The 4D WebAdmin web server provides a secured web access to 4D Web Studio and allows previewing webforms inside the studio.
 * The 4D web server allows accessing data stored in your 4D applications through REST requests.
-REST requests provide direct access to any database operation such as adding, reading, editing, ordering, or searching data.
-The renderer engine uses [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html) to communicate with the Web Server.
-* Once the servers are running, 4D developers can access 4D Web Studio and create webforms.
-The data handled in these webforms is stored in a json file.
 * The webforms are deployed with the application, and the end user renders them in their browser.
-Note that the project database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.
+Note that the database must be [exposed as REST resource](https://developer.4d.com/docs/en/REST/configuration.html#starting-the-rest-server) to allow webform rendering.
 ## Licence

 To render webforms, you need an available REST licence, as rendering a webform opens a session on the project database's main web server.